a-mahdipour/DS-ML-AI-intro/README.md

 ----
 ## 28. Entropy
-#entropy is a general term for chaos (unpredictable or disorder) measurement in a system, which in our case is #machinelearning (#ml).
+Entropy is a general term for chaos (unpredictable or disorder) measurement in a system, which in our case is ML.
 It can be almost observed every where in ML/AI models as a crucial metric for classifiers to either optimize the method (such as in decision tree and Bayesian learning) or to estimate its performance as a loss function (e.g. Kullback–Leibler (KL)).
 Thus, less entropy is associated with better performance or classifications.

-One important type of entropy is #crossentropy in which cumulative entropy of all distribution in data, in comparison to entropy in KL, for instance, that measures differences between two distributions.
-Cross-entropy can be well correlated with #logisticregression (cross entropy loss, also called log loss), #softmax (categorical cross entropy loss) and #neuralnetworls (in both binomial and multinomial classifications), to moderate the vanishing gradient problem.
+One important type of entropy is `cross-entropy' in which cumulative entropy of all distribution in data, in comparison to entropy in KL, for instance, that measures differences between two distributions.
+Cross-entropy can be well correlated with logistic regression (cross entropy loss, also called log loss), softmax (categorical cross entropy loss) and NN (in both binomial and multinomial classifications), to moderate the vanishing gradient problem.

 ![alt text](FIGs/fig23.jpg)
 deeplearningwizard.com

 ----
 ## 29. Few shot learning
-Let us assume we tend to design a #machinelearning (#ml) program that can somehow think like a human who has not seen a bear before, but has seen dogs and based on background information can recognize similarities between the bear and a dog.
+Let us assume we tend to design a ML program that can somehow think like a human who has not seen a bear before, but has seen dogs and based on background information can recognize similarities between the bear and a dog.
 To design such an algorithm we are dealing with #fewshot #learning (the latter example associates with a zero-shot learning).
 Few-shot learning utilized a limited amount of data to classify/predict and can be applied when there is a shortage in data.
 Note that tis approach cannot be used for super complicated problems.

 Some applications of Few-shot learning are:
 1- Healthcare: Covid-19 detection, Few-shot drug discovery, disease image detection, ...